17 SUSTAINABLE DEVELOPMENT GOALS

 To understand our CO2 footprint, one must look at the quality and mileage that one can obtain from our products.
-IWCS intercom systems are built to last, and have very long working lives.
-The CO2 footprint of professional products that don’t need to be replaced often is significantly less than disposable consumer goods.
-IWCS doesn’t build only for trend, we build for functionality and reliability to be used in all conditions, day, after day, after day.
+IWCS intercom systems are built to last and have very long working lives.
+The CO2 footprint of professional products that do not need to be replaced often is significantly less than disposable consumer goods.
+IWCS does not build only for trend, we build for functionality and reliability to be used in all conditions, day, after day, after day.

 Last But Not Least IWCS is a member of the Danish initiative Elretur which is a union of importers and manufacturers of electrical equipment, that take a common responsibility in making sure that their electrical equipment is disposed of correctly when its working life is exhausted.